-The coronavirus has affected nearly every industry as people stay in their homes and adapt to new behaviors and routines.
-We've created this article to inform you of how the pandemic is affecting the state of search and to help guide your efforts and priorities within SEO over the coming weeks.
+Coronavirus has affected nearly every industry as people continue to adapt to new behaviors in our daily lives.
+We've created this article to inform you of how the pandemic is affecting the state of search and to help guide your efforts and priorities within SEO as we transition into our new routines.

 PPC Spend is Being Trimmed